 The best way to constrain this part is with GD&T

 B is now controlled in relation to A, ensuring a smooth, near-perfect rotational system.
-Note: this runout must be controlled on any cross section along the reference surface.
-You must gauge each cross section separately though (Gauging the entire cylinder at once would be total runout).
+Note: this runout must be controlled on any cross-section along the reference surface.
+You must gage each cross-section separately though (Gaging the entire cylinder at once would be total runout).

 Final Notes to Remember: